Mehdi Taouil: Hearts

 Despite turning Hearts down in 2008 they again made approaches to sign him when he became a free agent in the summer of 2011 after his three-year contract with Kilmarnock came to an end.

 On Tuesday 14 June 2011, Taouil signed for Hearts on a three-year contract.
 He opted to sign for the Gorgie outfit despite interest from the continent and team up with his former Kilmarnock boss Jim Jefferies.
 Making his debut against Rangers at Ibrox on 23 July.
 He scored his first goal for the club on 3 December, with a consolation goal in their 2–1 defeat to St Johnstone.
 He played as a substitute when Hearts won the 2012 Scottish Cup Final.

 Taouil left Hearts in May 2013.

 Sivasspor

 Mehdi Taouil signed a contract with Turkish Süper Lig side Sivasspor for the 2013/14 season.

 AZAL

 On 16 February 2017, Taouil signed for Azerbaijan Premier League side AZAL until the end of the 2016–17 season.

 International career

-Taouil was part of the Moroccan national football team at the 2004 Summer Olympics.
+Taouil was part of the Morocco national team at the 2004 Summer Olympics.
 Taouil played in all three games as the team exited in the first round, finishing third in Group D behind Iraq and Costa Rica.